Let’s talk about butts.

 The bad news is that your dog is also a perfect host for many different types of internal parasites.
 Most of these disgusting creatures can happily live inside your dog’s gastrointestinal system, breeding and feeding for quite some time.
 Various parasites like roundworms, tapeworms, and hookworms not only tend to cause many different health issues that can radically impact the quality of your dog’s life, but they can also make your dog’s butt itch.

 So, how do you know if your dog has any kind of parasitic infestation?
 The most common sign is that you actually see segments of the worms either in your dog’s stool or somewhere around his or her anus.
 Though this isn’t exactly a pleasant sight by any stretch of the imagination, it’s a good warning sign for you as a dog owner.
 If you do see this, you’ll want to contact your vet.
-Yes, you’ll need to grab a fecal sample at some point so that your vet can test it, but doing so will allow your vet to help you find a way to treat the infection and get your dog back to normal.
+Yes, you’ll need to grab a fecal sample at some point so that your vet can test it, but doing so will allow your vet to help you find a way to treat the infection – usually through the use of a dog dewormer – and get your dog back to normal.

 Itchy Skin, Allergies, and Infections